karm435/convobeat.github.io/_pages/about.md

 ---

 **Last updated**
-September 23 2022
+December 11 2023

 # About

 ## About Karma Academy
 Karma Academy is an Australian-registered business.
 It develops apps for Apple technologies including iOS, iPad, macOS, watchOS and tvOS.

-## About Receipts Co
+## About Convo Beat
-Karma Academy owns ‘Receipts Co’, an app which helps users category and search for receipts, invoices, sales slips, gift cards, and vouchers and keep a record of their shopping history.
-The app uses optical character recognition (OCR) to convert images into text.
-It is designed for in-store shopping and saving the hassle of finding receipts.
-In addition, it gives users freedom from physical copies while maintaining user data privacy.
+Karma Academy owns ‘ConvoBeat’, Elevate your meetings, presentations, or simply enhance your entertainment setup with a stunning display of background images, customizable titles, and dynamic descriptions.
+MirrorView Pro goes beyond traditional mirroring, offering a feature-rich interface on your Apple TV, complete with a configurable timer and synchronized Apple Music playback.
+It's not just mirroring; it's a complete visual and auditory experience.

 ## Contact
-You can react at support@receiptsco.app for Receipts Co related quries and support.
+You can react at karm.singh@outlook.com for ConvoBeat related quries and support.